We may earn money or products from the companies mentioned in this post.

 This, again, I took as a satisfactory answer at the time.
 Plus, the joyful ‘feeling’ I always got of being in church and worshipping God with music and hands raised, made me feel content and convinced that – yes, this has to be the true and right religion because it feels right and makes me feel good.

-With that feeling of reassurance, I didn’t question it again. – Until many years later when the feelings were no longer there to uphold me and adult life.
-This forced me to realize that living in faith is not constant joy and euphoria.
+With that feeling of reassurance, I didn’t question it again. – Until many years later when the feelings were no longer there to uphold me in my adult life.
+This forced me to realize that living in faith is not constant joy, no problems, and total euphoria.

 After my high school years, life became very different for me.
 Abandoned and spiritually on my own, a new, different, and difficult season in my life had begun.